University of the Witwatersrand: Johannesburg Planetarium

 The Johannesburg Planetarium was the first full-sized planetarium in Africa and the second in the Southern Hemisphere.
 It was originally bought by the Johannesburg municipality to be set up as part of the celebration of the city's seventieth anniversary.
 After acquiring an old projector from the Hamburg Planetarium, which was modernised before being shipped to South Africa, the municipality sold the projector to the university for use as both an academic facility for the instruction of students, and as a public amenity.
 Plans for a new building to house the projector were first drawn up in 1958, and construction began in 1959.
 The planetarium finally opened on 12 October 1960.
 The Johannesburg Planetarium is often consulted by the media, and the public, in order to explain unusual occurrences in the skies over South Africa.
 In 2010, the Johannesburg Planetarium celebrated its golden jubilee.

 Wits Art Museum

 The museum's collection started in the 1950s and has since grown substantially.
 In 1972 the Gertrude Posel Gallery was established on the ground floor of Senate House on East Campus.
 It was joined in 1992 by the Studio Gallery which formed the "lower gallery" reserved for the display of African art.
 The galleries' collections grew steadily, with the Studio Gallery becoming renowned for having one of the best collections of African beadwork in the world, and by 2002 it was decided that more space was needed.
-Thus, the Gertrude Posel Gallery and the Studio Galley were closed.
+Thus, the Gertrude Posel Gallery and the Studio Gallery were closed.
 The ground floor of University Corner was selected as the site for the new Wits Art Museum, which now houses the collections after it was completed and launched in 2012.